ClickHouse/clickhouse_vs_snowflake/README.md

 These tests were performed on ClickHouse 23.6 unless stated and the first 2 weeks of June for Snowflake.

+A full report with the results of these benchmarks can be found [here]().

 ## Goals

 To provide a real-time analytics benchmark comparing ClickHouse and Snowflake when resources are comparable and all effort is made to optimize both.